Equivariant $K$-theory, affine Grassmannian and perfection: Fixed-point schemes and traces from equivariant K -theory

-The existence of this comparison map follows from \cite[Thm.
-6.5]{HSS17} (to bootstrap this, one needs to compose with the map from global sections of their Tannakian loop space to the global sections of the derived loop space, and furthermore with the inclusion of homotopy fixed-points to all functions).
+The existence of the comparison map $\varkappa$ follows from \cite[Theorem 6.5]{HSS17} -- to bootstrap this from their finer results, one needs to compose with the map from global sections of their Tannakian loop space to the global sections of the derived loop space, and furthermore with the inclusion of homotopy fixed-points to all functions.

-If $\eX$ is a flawless derived algebraic stack over $k$, the comparison map \eqref{equation: comparison map for HH} is an isomorphism.
-Indeed, this identification works by the discussion \cite[Exercise 2.2.20 and \S 2.2]{Chen20}.
+If $\eX$ is a flawless derived algebraic stack over $k$, the comparison map $\varkappa$ is an equivalence by the discussion \cite[Example 2.2.20]{Chen20}.
 Strictly speaking, \cite{Chen20} works in characteristic zero, but the only input is \cite[Theorem 1.2]{BFN10} valid over any base ring $k$.
-(The case of qcqs $k$-schemes is classical: it follows by Zariski descend from the case of $k$-algebras.) \end{discussion}
+(Also note that the case of qcqs $k$-schemes is classical: it follows by Zariski descent from the case of $k$-algebras.)

+For reader's convenience, we recall the arguments from \cite{Chen20, BFN10} in more detail.
+Assume $\eX$ is flawless.
+By Remark \ref{remark: HH as categorical trace}, we can then compute $HH(\eX, k)$ as the image of the monoidal identity under